rubyfu/RubyFu/contribution.md

     * Design enhancements
     * Ideas and requests
     * Any other
-* Contribution by spread the book in social media and information security communities.
+* Contribution by spread the book in social media and IS communities.
 * Contribution by adding more resources and references.
 * Contribution by donation.